Xiphoray/text/readme.txt

 I love Irene lee
 hehe
-Creating a new branch is quick and simple. cool!
+Creating a free branch is quick and simple. cool!
 Forever!